 Snorkel Gear Reviews

 Cressi is a known for their high quality snorkeling equipment at affordable prices.
-The Palau snorkeling gear set has everything you need for an exciting snorkeling trip, including a sturdy Cressi bag to store all of your snorkeling gear.
-The bag is made of mesh, in order to drain water.
+The Palau snorkeling gear set has everything you need for an exciting snorkeling trip, including a sturdy mesh bag to store all of your snorkeling gear.
+The mesh bag is a nice feature, because you can put your gear in the bag without having to wait for it to dry first.

 If you are looking for a durable snorkel set that is made for long-term use, this Seavenger product is one of the best snorkel gear sets on the market.

-The frameless mask is made from 100% high-grade silicone for the perfect watertight seal.
+The frameless mask is made from 100% high-grade silicone for a perfect water-tight seal.

 The sturdy mask is equipped with a single lens made out of high quality tempered glass.
-Seavenger specially designed the lens in a teardrop shape, allow you have your eyes close to the lens, optimizing your view of the spectacular ocean life.
+Seavenger specially designed the lens in a teardrop shape, allow you have your eyes close to the lens giving you a better view of the coral and fish.

 The panoramic viewing ensures that you will not miss a thing while enjoying your snorkeling experience.

-The dry snorkel comes equipped with a protective splash guard and highly functional purge valve.
+The dry snorkel comes equipped with a protective splash guard and highly effective purge valve.
 Say goodbye to stained jaw muscles from clenching the mouthpiece, due to the angled mouthpiece and flexible barrel.

-I really loved the short trek style fins, they are very easy to walk around in.
-Their strength and agility promotes easy swimming.
+I really loved the short trek style fins, they are very easy to walk around in, this is especially nice if you are snorkeling from a boat.
 And if you enjoy other water sports, such as body boarding, you can get an extra “bang for your buck” with these multi-functional fins.

-If you are looking for the best snorkel gear that will give you a great experience on the water at a low cost, this adult speed sport mask, fin, and snorkel set by Phantom Aquatics is perfect for your needs.
+If you are looking for a quality set of snorkel gear that will give you a great experience on the water at a low cost, this mask, fin, and snorkel set by Phantom Aquatics is perfect for your needs.

-The frameless skirt mask is made of crystal liquid injected silicone enabling a natural and comfortable watertight seal to the face.
+The skirt of the frameless mask is made of a liquid injected silicone enabling a natural and comfortable watertight seal to your face.
 The attached straps, made from the same material, are easily adjustable with swivel buckles.
-The double layered, tempered glass permits optimal visibility of the beautiful oceanic life.
+The double layered, tempered glass is crystal clear, giving you excellent visibility of the sea life.

-The semi-dry snorkel effortlessly prevents unwanted water from entering your mouth.
-The purge valve is angled to pass air bubbles around the face, upon purging water from the snorkel.
-The economical set comes in nine vibrant colors so you can snorkel in style.
+The semi-dry snorkel prevents unwanted salt water from entering your mouth with a one way purge valve.
+The budget priced set comes in nine vibrant colors so you can snorkel in style.

 Highly Recommended Snorkeling Accessories: